HTTP 451

 HTTP 451 was mentioned by the BBC's From Our Own Correspondent programme, as an indication of the effects of sanctions on Sudan and the inability to access Airbnb, the App Store, or other Western web services.

-After introduction of the GDPR in EEA it became common practice for websites located outside EEA to serve HTTP 451 errors to EEA visitors instead of trying to comply with this new privacy law.
-For instance, many regional U.S. news sites no longer serve web browsers from the EU.

 Usage

 When an entity intercepts the request and returns status 451, it should include a "Link" HTTP header field whose value is a URI reference identifying itself.
 The "Link" header field must then have a "rel" parameter whose value is "blocked-by".
 This is intended to identify the entity implementing the blocking (an ISP, DNS provider, caching system, etc.), not the legal authority mandating the block.
 At an IETF hackathon, participants used a web crawler to discover that several implementations misunderstood this header and gave the legal authority instead.

 Additional uses

 The meaning of "a resource which cannot be served for legal reasons" has been interpreted to extend beyond government censorship: